At Kingston Human Capital, we love working with organisations who are focused on improving diversity and inclusion in their recruitment hiring.

 More often than not, our networks are built of people who are similar to us.
 Sourcing from your existing networks can work against your diversity initiatives.

 McKinsey research shows that 63% of men have networks made up of mostly men.
-Only 38% of women said the same about their networks ie that they’re made up or all/mostly women.
+Only 38% of women said the same about their networks.

-LinkedIn’s data found that women are less likely to rely on their networks and more likely to search for jobs on third-party websites and online job boards.
+LinkedIn’s data found that women are less likely to rely on their networks and more likely to search for jobs on third-party websites and online job boards6.

 To achieve true diversity and round out your recruitment strategy, it’s important to utilise a range of different channels and networks.